jreisinger/docs/data/notes/sec/dns-attacks.md

 * getting free airport WiFi
 * use SSH over DNS to get through corporate FW
-* stealing sensitive information
+* stealing sensitive information (data exfiltration)
-* malware finding command and control points
+* malware communicating with its command and control (C2) infrastructure

 In the last two cases, clients evade detection by breaking data down into query-sized chunks, disguising sensitive data as DNS queries, and sending